Yale station

 Yale station is a light rail station in Denver, Colorado, United States.
-It is served by the E and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
-The station features a series of public art murals entitled Connected, which was created by Gregory Gove and dedicated in 2007.
+It is operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
+It is currently served by the E and T Lines.

+Yale is typically served by the H Line, which is currently suspended due to the Downtown Rail Reconstruction Project.
+When complete, H Line service will be restored and the T Line will be eliminated.